blossom-babs/keeper-app/note.md

 1. Content is a required field but data without content still gets saved to the database.
 This should not be.
 2. deleting note crashes the application

+### Interesting concepts to learn with this project
+- redux
+- storyblok